 Enhancing Efficiency with Slotting

 Slotting, or organizing inventory for optimal efficiency, can greatly impact warehouse performance.
-For instance, if 80% of your picking tasks require traveling across the entire warehouse, it results in wasted time and higher labor costs.
+For instance, if 80% of your picking tasks require traveling across the entire warehouse, it results in wasted time and higher labour costs.
 By strategically placing high-demand items closer to the dispatch area, you can minimize travel time and boost productivity.
 Slotting not only improves picking efficiency but also helps in better space utilization, making it an essential strategy for high-density warehouses.

 Utilizing High-Density Storage Solutions